cultureamp/cfparams/README.md

 ## Installation Instructions

-* If you use [Homebrew](https://brew.sh/), you can simply run: `brew install cultureamp/tap/cfparams`.
+* If you use [Homebrew](https://brew.sh/), you can simply run: `brew install cultureamp/tap/cfparams` (only in the Culture Amp organization at the moment, sorry).
-* Alternatively, if you want the latest version, get it from the [release page](https://github.com/cultureamp/cfparams/releases), e.g currently for macOS `cfparams-v1.2.0-darwin-amd64.tar.gz` and currently for linux `cfparams-v1.2.0-linux-amd64.tar.gz`
+* Alternatively, if you want the latest version, download the executable directly from the [release page](https://github.com/cultureamp/cfparams/releases)
-* Unzip the downloaded folder `tar -zxvf cfparams-v1.2.0-darwin-amd64.tar.gz`
-* Move `cfparams` to your path, e.g: `mv cfparams /usr/local/bin`
+* Rename and move the `cfparams` executable to your path, e.g: `mv cfparams /usr/local/bin` (or move to your favourite spot and symlink).
 * To check whether your installation is successful, run the command `cfparams` and the output would be similar to:
     ```shellsession
     $ cfparams